 Skill assessments help identify employees closest to the desired skill set.
 Additionally, they enable organizations to identify skills gaps within their workforce.
 With these assessments, managers can assess the level of learning through upskilling or reskilling programs.

-Mercer | Mettl empowers organizations to execute an end-to-end upskilling and reskilling strategy in simple steps.
-Mercer | Mettl’s Skills Gap Analysis helps businesses understand the training requirements to identify the current skills gaps and skills required through structured assessments.
-This is done through robust and technologically advanced tools.
-The holistic assessment tools accurately and scientifically measure domain skills, coding skills, personality traits, cognitive ability and communication skills.
+Our skills gap analysis helps businesses understand their training requirements by identifying current skills gaps and the skills required through structured assessments.
+These holistic assessments accurately and scientifically measure domain skills, coding skills, personality traits, cognitive ability and communication skills.

-Some Mercer | Mettl tools that organizations can exclusively use for their upskilling and reskilling programs are:
+Some of our tools that organizations can exclusively use for their upskilling and reskilling programs are:

 Mercer | Mettl’s Virtual Assessment and Development Centers (VADCs) can help gauge an individual’s skills, fitment and developmental needs in a company.
 VADCs automate the process using digital tools, helping organizations find high-potential workers, plan strategic employee development, and analyze training needs.